Unihedro/rfcs/0000-ilp-over-http.md

 In an ILP Over HTTP connection, both peers run HTTP servers with accessible HTTPS endpoints.
 When peering, the peers exchange their respective URLs, authentication tokens or TLS certificates, ILP addresses, and settlement-related details.

 Each ILP Prepare packet is sent as the body of an HTTP request to the peer's server endpoint.
-The HTTP response body will contain either the ILP Fulfill or Reject packet.
+ILP Fulfill or Reject packets are returned as the body of the HTTP response.

 ## Specification